BonyChops/Game-Console-Activity-to-Discord/README.md

 1. Install python3
 1. Run `git clone https://github.com/BonyChops/Game-Console-Activity-to-Discord.git` to download this repository.
 1. `cd Game-Console-Activity-to-Discord`
 1. Run `pip3 install -r requirements.txt` to install package.
+(If you are using Windows, please run `pip3 install -r requirements-win.txt` instead of it.)
 1. Done!
 Go on to the next section: [Setup for windows](#setup-for-windows) (and also for other os)

 # Setup for Windows (and other OS)